mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 ### See also section

 Most of the guides, reference pages, and even glossary pages on MDN Web Docs contain a _See also_ section at the end of the article.
-This is a reference section containing cross-references to related topics within MDN and sometimes links to related external articles.
+This section contains [cross-references](#cross_references) to related topics within MDN and sometimes links to related external articles.
 For example, this is the [See also section](/en-US/docs/Web/CSS/@layer#see_also) for the `@layer` page.

 In general, present the links in a See also section in a [bulleted list](#lists) format with each item in the list as a phrase.
 In the [Learn web development](/en-US/docs/Learn) area on MDN, however, the See also section follows the [definition list](/en-US/docs/MDN/Writing_guidelines/Howto/Markdown_in_MDN#definition_lists) format.